Frequently Asked Questions

 If you have been injured in a serious accident or if you have lost a family member in an accident, you probably have questions about what to do next and what your options might be.
 Our injury lawyers have compiled a list of answers frequently asked questions about personal injury and personal injury lawsuits.

-- Answer: It is important that you take the following steps when involved in a motor vehicle accident:
+- Answer: It is important that you take the following steps when involved in a

 1. Stop your vehicle immediately after impact;